kleirof/Auto_Translate/README.md

 17. **LogRequestedTexts**
    Whether to log the text requested for translation.

+18. **TranslateTextFromDfLabel**
+    Translate the text in DfLabel.

+19. **TranslateTextFromDfButton**
+    Translate the text in DfButton.

+20. **TranslateTextFromTk2dTextMesh**
+    Translate the text in Tk2dTextMesh.

 ### Font

-1. **OverrideFont**
+1. **OverridedFont**
    Font used to override the font of the game.
 Choose according to the target language you need.

 2. **FontAssetBundleName**
-   The name of the AssetBundle containing custom fonts.
+   The name of the AssetBundle containing customized fonts.
 Located in the same directory as the DLL.

-3. **CustomDfFontName**
+3. **CustomizedDfFontName**
-   The name of the custom DF font to use.
+   The name of the customized DF font to use.
 Include it within the FontAssetBundle.
+Reminder: Using dfDynamicFont may cause the game to crash, please use dfFont instead.

-4. **CustomTk2dFontName**
+4. **CustomizedTk2dFontName**
-   The name of the custom tk2d font to use.
+   The name of the customized tk2d font to use.
 Include it within the FontAssetBundle.

 5. **OverrideDfTokenizer**
    Override Df tokenizer.
 Token is used to handle the automatic line break position of text.
 Whether to wrap each word or to wrap after each word.